 The assistant will clean your skin with antiseptic or iodine and drape the area.
 You will then be given a local anesthetic in to the skin where it is to be placed.

-A cut is made in your skin, no more than a centimetre usually through which a needle is passed deep and in to the wall.
+To insert a PEJ tube a cut is made in your skin, no more than a centimetre usually through which a needle is passed deep and in to the wall.

 Once the needle passes in to your stomach, the endoscopist will see this on their screen.
 The assistant will then pass a wire down through the needle in to the cavity.